StateSmith/StateSmith/docs/advanced/csx/index.md

 # Advanced: Running StateSmith via CSX and apps

 You can use the StateSmith library from within any dotnet program, including dotnet CSX files.
+This allows you greater flexibility in customizing StateSmith behavior.

 ## Generating code from CSX